MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 ---
 title: 3D print partner onboarding guide
 author: windows-driver-content
-description: Describes how to implement 3D printer drivers that are then published on Windows Update.
+description: This topic describes how to implement 3D printer drivers that are then published on Windows Update.
 ---

 # 3D print partner onboarding guide